Search This Blog

 When a new planet swims into his ken."

-3. Was the "Uranus/ your anus" joke a thing back in the 1800s?
+3. Was the "Uranus/ your anus" joke already a thing back in the 1800s?
 It must’ve been, right?
 If so, is Dickinson being ribald by calling it Herschel's "private interest?"
 Probably not, but I wouldn't quite put it past her either.

 4. Friedrich Wilhelm Herschel 1738 – 1822